- Introduction

 - Create a service account:

-- Create shared mailboxes and give access to users (including the service account)—find out how.
+- Create shared mailboxes and give access to users, including the service account.

-- Give the service account access to a user's emails—find out how.
+- Give the service account access to the emails of a user.

 Sign into Communications Mining through UiPath® Automation Cloud as normal.

-- Navigate to the Integrations page through the settings cog at the top right
+- Navigate to the Integrations page through the gear icon.

-- Select an existing project and enter a name for your integration, and add a title if desired
+- Select an existing project and enter a name for your integration.
+Optionally, add a title.

 https://login.microsoftonline.com/{tenant_id}

-- Click Add Mailbox to open the mailbox form
+- Select Add Mailbox to open the mailbox form.

-- Enter the email address for which you wish to copy emails into Communications Mining
+- Enter the email address for which you want to copy emails into Communications Mining.

 You have now successfully created an integration between Communications Mining™ and Microsoft Exchange through Azure.
-You can disable the integration by hitting the switch in the top-right corner of the Integrations page.
+You can disable the integration using the toggle, as shown in the following image.
 To delete it, select the trash can icon.

 You can also enable attachment syncing at mailbox level on an Exchange integration.
 The streams API then makes the attachments retrievable via an attachment reference.
 Check more about syncing attachments in the Attachments and Using Exchange Integrations pages.